erikknorren/nuxt3-starter/README.md

 }
 ```

 This file is used to configure Typescript.
 It extends the Nuxt 3 Typescript config, and adds the Pinia types.
+There is also a seperate Typescript config for the server, which is located in the server folder.

 You can learn more about Typescript [here](https://www.typescriptlang.org/docs/handbook/intro.html).